* Pentwater cites mistakes by Leap management

 Such support might be difficult to get “given that many (of the biggest Leap shareholders) have been long-term holders” of the stock, Larsen said.

-Pentwater said Leap has “mismanaged its cost structure,” pointing to its higher number of employees and lower number of subscribers compared with peer MetroPCS.
+Another Pentwater accusation was that Leap has “mismanaged its cost structure,” pointing to its higher number of employees and lower number of subscribers compared with peer MetroPCS.

-The operator’s shares were still down 27 percent from where they traded in May 2010 as Leap has struggled to compete against rivals such as Sprint Nextel Corp (S.N) and MetroPCS.
+Leap shares closed up $1.19 at $13.69 on Thursday.
+The stock was still 28 percent lower than where it traded in on April 30, 2010 as Leap has struggled to compete against rivals such as Sprint Nextel Corp S.N and MetroPCS.

-Pentwater said its nominees include two former chiefs of multi-billion dollar telecommunications companies as well as its own Chief Executive Matthew Halbower.
-(Reporting by Sinead Carew; editing by John Wallace and Gerald E. McCormick)
+Pentwater said its nominees include two former chiefs of multibillion-dollar telecommunications companies as well as its own chief executive, Matthew Halbower.
+(Editing by John Wallace, Gerald E. McCormick and Steve Orlofsky)